ruby-hyperloop/ruby-hyperloop.io/source/docs/javascript_components.html.md

 ## Including React Source

 If you are in the business of importing components with a tool like Webpack, then you will need to let Webpack (or whatever dependency manager you are using) take care of including the React source code.
 Just make sure that you are *not* including it on the ruby side of things.
-Reactrb is currently tested with React versions 13, 14, and 15, so its not sensitive to the version you use.
+HyperReact is currently tested with React versions 13, 14, and 15, so its not sensitive to the version you use.

 However it gets a little tricky if you are using the react-rails gem.
 Each version of this gem depends on a specific version of React, and so you will need to manually declare this dependency in your Javascript dependency manager.
 Consult this [table](https://github.com/reactjs/react-rails/blob/master/VERSIONS.md) to determine which version of React you need.
 For example assuming you are using `npm` to install modules and you are using version 1.7.2 of react-rails you would say something like this: